cloudant-labs/graphdb-slate/source/includes/api/_account.md

 # 200
 ```

-To see if your Cloudant account is accessible, make a `HEAD` against `https://YOUR_USERNAME.cloudant.com`.
+To see if your Cloudant account is accessible, make a `GET` against `https://YOUR_USERNAME.cloudant.com`.